GoogleChrome/developer.chrome.com/site/en/docs/web-platform/popup-api/open-pseudo-class/index.md

 ## Example

-In this case we are transitioning the pop-up in from the bottom of the viewport, rather than just having it appear in the center:
+The following example transitions the pop-up in from the bottom of the viewport, rather than have it appear in the center:

 ```css
 p[popup] {